Bánh Cuốn Recipe

 Tips For Making And Enjoying Vietnamese Rolled Cakes More Easily

-• Don’t hesitate to replace pork mince with other healthier types of meat.
+• Meat Substitutions: Don’t hesitate to replace pork mince with other healthier types of meat.
 You can even substitute it for tofu if you want a vegetarian meal.
 Likewise, the pork sausage sides can be changed as well.

-• It is a fantastic idea to add more ingredients to this recipe.
+• Adding Ingredients: It is a fantastic idea to add more ingredients to this recipe.
 You can add chicken eggs to the rice sheets when they have just become semi-translucent or richen the filling with minced shiitake mushrooms or jicama roots (watch out when using the latter as they can turn the filling watery).

-How To Store Vietnamese Steamed Rolled Cakes
+How To Store Vietnamese Steamed Rolled Cakes?

 You can store Vietnamese steamed rolled cakes complete with fillings in the fridge for 2 – 3 days as long as you keep them in an airtight container.
 The dipping sauce should also be stored this way for the same amount of time.